Rockland Public Library

 Rockland Public Library FAQs

-Regular library hours are Welcome back!
-The Library is now open; see below for details.
-The hours at present are Monday to Friday 10 AM to 5 PM, and Saturdays 10 AM to 1 PM..
+Regular library hours are Welcome!
+The Library hours are Monday, Tuesday, & Thursday 10 AM to 8 PM, Wednesday & Friday 10 AM to 5 PM, and Saturday 10 AM to 4 PM..
 We are closed for all Federal & State holidays.

 When the weather outside is frightful, the Library may be closed due to snow, ice, or other hazards, so please check our alerts & announcements for closures & delayed openings if unsure.